 Scoring Your Credit - How's Your FICO?

 Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-The content of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in West Palm Beach.
+The quality of your wallet starts the home buying process.
+Without an acceptable credit score, buying a house is more difficult and, you could end up renting longer than you expected in West Palm Beach, Florida until your FICO score is acceptable.

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
-Some of the pieces in reviewing your FICO score include:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score drop dramatically because of underemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in determining your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?